 But there’s an easier way.
 If your 2015 financial situation is likely to be similar to 2014's, take advantage of Kiplinger's Easy-to-Use Tax Withholding Calculator.
 We’ve updated the calculator for 2015.
 Answer three simple questions (you'll find the answers on your 2014 tax forms), and we'll estimate how many additional allowances you deserve.
 We'll even show you how much your take-home pay will rise starting next payday.

 Your goal is to match withholding as closely as possible with what you’ll actually owe for 2015.
 The IRS can’t penalize you for underwithholding if you fall short by $1,000 or less.
-(Owing a small amount with next year’s return guarantees that you can’t be inconvenienced by an ID thief who files for a refund in your name.
+(Owing a small amount with next year’s return guarantees that you can’t be inconvenienced by an ID thief who files for a refund in your name—a problem that plagued thousands of taxpayers this year.
 If the IRS pays a fraudulent refund, it’s not your problem.)

 Our quick-and-easy method is a helpful guide, not gospel.
 As noted, it's based on the assumption that your financial life hasn't changed dramatically.
 If you have a new baby, get a new job or have an adult child who qualified as a dependent in 2014 but won't in 2015, for example, the calculator won't reflect how such events will affect your tax bill.